samuelmullin/comp444_unit3_elbow/README.md

 ## Process

-Since an elbow has a limited range of motion, the obvious choice to simulate it is the microservo.
+Since an elbow has a limited range of motion, the obvious choice within the inventors kit to simulate it is the microservo.
+A pneumatic joint would be a bit more realistic, but we have to work with what we have!
 Controlling it is relatively simple as we have done something similar using a potentiometer in the exercises for Circuit 3.

 We control a servo using PWM, and since I am using a Raspberry pi, I will hook up the microservo to one of the hardware PWM pins on the Raspberry Pi.
 Since we want an approximate range of 0 to 170 degrees (as described in the prompt), we need to do a bit of math.
 Our servo can use pulse widths between approximately 800 and 2200, so when we accept a value for degrees, we'll do a calculation like this: